Squadron of Justice: Second version

 The heroes give a sample of the Joker's poison gas to Jim Barr (Bulletman) for analysis, as now Pinky's hair has also turned to diamond during the fight, but the analysis reveals that the gas was nothing but nitrous oxide, which means that some other force is at work on all the inanimate objects.
 Bulletgirl and the Hawks review photographs from a news service of more super-villains causing trouble on the dark side of the world.
 The heroes of Earths One and Two identify them as Doctor Light of Earth-One and Shade of Earth-One.
 The flying heroes switch partners to hopefully confuse the villains, with Bulletman and Hawkman heading after the Shade, and Bulletgirl and Hawkgirl tackling Doctor Light.
 At the Louvre, the Shade is causing all the figures in the classical paintings to become real people and move off their canvasses.
 Bulletman finds that as he gets close to any of the figures, his hand began changing, becoming two-dimensional.
 Hawkman's wings blow the painted people away, and the two heroes pursue the Shade.
 Bulletman uses his Gravity Helmet to repel the Shade's darkness cane from his hands.
 As Hawkman attempts to use it to stop the darkness (which is being caused by an overhead satellite), even the Shade is surprised that nothing happened.
 Hawkgirl and Bulletgirl face Doctor Light at Yellowstone National Park.
 After Dr. Light's holographic duplicates trick them into the paths of some geysers, the two reach the villain, who is already petrified into solid stone.
 Bulletgirl's arm is also turned to stone when she gets too close.
 Light's duplicates are sentient and tell them to get Light's weapon to make a satellite "turn day back into night".
 One of the satellites is revealed to be acting as a second sun.
 Bulletgirl retrieves the weapon (apparently with her already petrified arm) and Hawkgirl shoots the gun at the satellite in the sky above them, but again nothing happens.
-As the heroes regroup to discuss their options, they decides to use each weapon to move the satellites until they crash together.
-The destruction of the two devices causes everything to revert to normal, including the transformed body parts of our heroes.
+As the heroes regroup to discuss their options, they decide to use each weapon to move the satellites until they crash together.
+The destruction of the two devices causes everything to revert to normal, including the transformed body parts of the heroes.